rickardlindberg/rickardlindberg.me/writing/agdpp-game-over/index.markdown

 ## How to write the test?

+## Slow progress because of tests?

+I feel like I'm moving so slowly.

+Because I want to test everything.

+But there is learning happening.

+And I expect things to pick up speed once more and more infrastructure is in place.

 ## TODO

-* God, testing is so fucking hard!
+* Testing is so fucking hard!
 * I tried sprite group refactoring.
 * I know exactly how to implement this.
 It's just one line of code.
 Why can't I just do it?